jdermont/playground-4tip6qyd/statement.md

 > To solve the opening problems of his chess machine, Belle, Ken Thompson typed in opening lines from the Encyclopedia of Chess Openings (in five thick volumes).
 Religiously, he dedicated one hour a day for almost three years (!) to the tedious pursuit of entering lines of play from the books and having his Belle computer verify them.
 The result was an opening library of roughly three-hundred thousand moves.
 The results were immediate and obvious: Belle became a much stronger chess program, and Ken probably aged prematurely.
 Later Ken developed a program to automatically read the Encyclopedia, allowing him to do in a few days what had taken him three years to do manually.

 For minimax, there is i.e. Drop-Out-Expansion.
 Since my bot utilizes MCTS, I will use methods provided in paper "Meta Monte-Carlo Tree Search for Automatic Opening Book Generation (2009)".
 Meta-MCTS in this case is just fancy name, in essence it is doing CPU vs CPU games, with addition of saving game states and results and gathering statistics.
 And re-using moves that had >50% (or other threshold) winrate.
 In short, we have State S and respective reply Action A to it.
+Having a state S i.e. in a form of "First Player's stones|Second Player's stones" automatically deals with transpositions (the same situation in game reachable from different order of moves), because we don't care about the order of moves.

 ```
 class Action {